TeamRizu/outfox-wiki/content/dev/theming/Theming-Modules.md

 weight: 5
 ---

-Modules in OutFox are Lua files that provide snippet-like functions, tables, and metatables that can be quickly used and unloaded from memory when done.
+Introduced in [OutFox Alpha 4](/releases/A4.0/), Modules are Lua files that provide snippet-like functions, tables, and metatables that can be quickly used and unloaded from memory when done.
 These can be loaded by using the `LoadModule` function.
 Depending on the return methodology from the module, it can be called in several ways.

 {{< hint warning >}}